froggercat-work/simple-flask-deploy/README.md

 └── config.py
 ```

-## Small Flask App Using Its Own Endpoints to Read From A Database
+## Small Flask App Using Its Own Endpoints To Read From A Database

 There is zero styling in any of the HTML, and the code is intentionally terse in app.py.